 - Visiting groups of Chinese, Japanese and European students; and

 - Cultural excursions and incursions in the local environs.

 Opportunities provided to our young people bring the world even closer:

 - Sister School in Cividale del Friuli, Italy study tour

 - Study Tours to Japan and New Zealand

 - Local and international service projects: Libraries Without Borders, for the Batase village in Nepal

-- Regular tours to Europe and New Hope Cambodia
+- Regular tours to New Hope Cambodia

 - JCU Young Language Ambassador and Language Champions programs

 - Support for the Cairns organisation: Take on Nepal

 - Partnership with Confucius Institute Queensland and Hanban China